Wisconsin–Stevens Point Pointers: Track and field

 The UWSP men's track and field teams have won 3 individual NAIA national titles and 16 individual NCAA Division III national titles.
 The women's teams have combined to win 13 individual NCAA Division III titles.
 The men's team has had 61 All-American performances at the NCAA Division III Indoor Track & Field Championships since 1985 and over 70 at the NCAA Division III Outdoor Track and Field Championships since 1982.
 The women have had 24 indoor NCAA Division III All-American performances between 1985 and 2007 and 27 Outdoor All-American performances from 1984 to 2007.

-The men's track team coach Rick Witt, who has been head coach for over 30 years, was named National Coach of the Year once, Regional Coach of the Year seven times, and Conference Coach of the Year 14 times.
+The men's assistant track team coach Rick Witt, who has been head coach for over 30 years, was named National Coach of the Year once, Regional Coach of the Year seven times, and Conference Coach of the Year 14 times.
+The pointers most recent nationals appearance came in 2024 when the Pointers competed in the 2024 NCAA Cross Country Championships in Terre haute Indiana.